MTV Spring Break: Production and hosts

 As a host, Dan Levy has worked on four MTV shows including Your Face Or Mine and MTV Spring Break, and his own talk show for College Humor: IHaveToGoInAMinuteShow, a daily comedy show directed by Todd Strauss-Schulson.

 Erinn Westbrook served as one of the main hosts of MTV Spring Break 2010, 2011 and 2012.
 April Rose Haydock hosted MTV Spring Break 2014 from Cancun, Mexico alongside Guy Code castmate Andrew Schultz.

 In popular culture

 In a sketch from "Episode 6" of the seventh season of Mad TV, Fred Durst (Will Sasso) hosts an episode of MTV Spring Break.
 "Episode 13" of the tenth season of Mad TV meanwhile, featured a sketch involving Hispanic girls Lida (Nicole Sullivan) and Melina (Debra Wilson) as contestants on MTV Spring Break.

 On an episode of Drake & Josh titled "The Drake & Josh Inn", the show came to the titular characters' house for their spring break party.

 MTV Spring Break would serve as the basis for an episode of the sitcom The Goldbergs from its fifth season also called "MTV Spring Break".

+The first episode of How To with John Wilson is set largely at an MTV Spring Break event in Cancún.